zpgallegos/zavant/v2/docs/architecture/target-architecture.md

 Acquisition also includes a correction loop.
 The poller captures a run-start checkpoint, queries MLB's corrected-game feed from the prior durable watermark with a small safety overlap, and produces immutable response pages plus a deduplicated run manifest.
 The watermark advances to the captured checkpoint only after every expected page is durable and the manifest is marked complete.
 Each pending changed game is then retrieved from its complete live-feed link and landed as a new content-addressed revision when its meaningful JSON content differs.
 The prior revision remains available, while a small pointer identifies the revision downstream processing should currently use.

-Local daily operation coordinates three independently recorded branches: correction discovery, correction processing, and schedule discovery.
+Daily operation coordinates three independently recorded branches: correction discovery, correction processing, and schedule discovery.
 The correction processor retries pending and failed work from every completed poll but re-downloads only games already present in raw storage; schedules own initial portfolio inclusion.
 Schedule discovery maintains a separate successful through-date, queries a rolling lookback to reconsider recent deferred games, and avoids another live-feed request when an eligible game is already landed.
 One branch failure does not suppress the others or roll back their successful checkpoints.

-The same logical boundaries must work locally and in the cloud.
-Local development uses the filesystem first; production storage will use S3 behind the same interface.
-Cloud services must not be required to run unit tests or exercise a representative vertical slice.
+The same logical boundaries work locally and in the cloud.
+Local development uses atomic filesystem publication.
+Production uses the same logical keys and persistence state machines over S3, with ETag preconditions protecting mutable objects.
+A scheduled Lambda composes the complete daily run once per invocation; it is not a second cloud-specific workflow.
+Cloud services are not required to run unit tests or exercise a representative vertical slice.

 ## Layers and responsibilities